judasgutenberg/waterbot/README.md

 NOTES:  Is this right?:
 https://robotics.stackexchange.com/questions/9048/l293d-wont-turn-motor-backwards
 "The motor driver chip you state you are using, the L293D, is a "quadruple half H driver."
 This means that, instead of two full H circuits capable of driving a motor forward and reverse, you have four half H circuits, which are only capable of driving a motor in one direction."

+I'm pretty sure now that that commentator was wrong.
+My symptoms at the wires going to the motor is that when the H-bridge is is one direction, the voltage is -12 volts and in the other direction the voltage is 3 volts.
+Perhaps the motor is drawing too much current?